Hedius/puppet-clickhouse/REFERENCE.md

 Data type: `String`

 Name of the file, where Clickhouse Server profiles configuration will be stored.
 See https://clickhouse.com/docs/en/operations/settings/settings_profiles/.
-Defaults to '$profiles.xml'.
+Defaults to '$profiles.yaml'.

 Default value: `$clickhouse::params::profiles_file`